Accepting and Configuring Pre-Authorized Debit

 Configuring Monthly Rent Payments and One-Time Transactions

-At this point, you are now authorized to collect PAD payments and have gotten permission from your tenant.
-You can now set up their monthly rent payments and any one-time transactions.
+Now that you are authorized to collect PAD payments and have gotten permission from your tenants, you can now set up their monthly rent payments and any one-time transactions.

 On the left navigation, click Pre-Authorized Debit -> Tenant Payments.
 You’ll see a list of all tenants that are ready to go for PAD, listed in the table.
 In the second column, you can see if you have already configured any payments for this tenant.